Healthy Peanut Butter Balls with just 4 ingredients! Yes, I did! These keto peanut butter balls are perfect for your chocolate peanut butter craving!

 Oh, peanut butter balls.
 These are one of my Christmas favorites.
 Almost every year my friends Joy and Mel host a cookie exchange at one of their houses.
-Mel is known for making peanut butter balls.
+Mel is known for making chocolate PB balls.
 Last year she made something else and when I got home the first thing my husband said was, “where are the peanut butter balls?”
 Sorry, honey, Mel didn’t make peanut butter balls this year.
 The look on his face was priceless.

-I decided a few weeks ago when I began planning all the delicious Christmasy things I wanted to make this year that healthy peanut butter balls were near the top of the list.
+I decided a few weeks ago when I began planning all the delicious Christmasy things I wanted to make this year that healthy keto peanut butter balls were near the top of the list.

 Healthy Peanut Butter Balls Ingredients

 These need just 4 ingredients:

 No Sugar Added Peanut Butter – I buy the two packs of organic peanut butter from Costco but any peanut butter that is only peanuts and salt is fine.
 Smuckers Natural is one that is easily found.

 Finely Chopped Roasted Salted Peanuts – Using roasted salted peanuts in place of the rice crispy cereal in the original version gives these a nice texture and kicks up the peanut flavor.

 Powdered Sugar-Free Sweetener – I’ve been taking the shortcut method and using powdered swerve when a recipe needs a powdered sweetener but you can grind your own erythritol or xylitol in a food processor or blender.

 Sugar-Free Chocolate – This recipe calls for a full 8-ounce bag, such as Lily’s Chocolate Chips, if you’d like to completely cover the healthy peanut butter balls in chocolate.
 I know good sugar-free chocolate is not cheap so you alternatively you could roll these in cocoa powder and just do a drizzle of chocolate or roll them in coconut.